Trump's push to open economy could come at cost of lives

 “The LameStream Media is the dominant force in trying to get me to keep our Country closed as long as possible in the hope that it will be detrimental to my election success,” Trump tweeted Wednesday.
 “The real people want to get back to work ASAP.
 We will be stronger than ever before!”

 He also pushed back against suggestions that he is being cavalier about the prospect of more deaths being caused by a premature of reopening of the economy.
-“How many deaths are acceptable to?”
+“How many deaths are acceptable to me?”
 Trump told reporters Wednesday evening.
 “None.”

 But Democrats say that Trump was prioritizing the economy over the health and safety of Americans.